A/N: Sherry rocks

 Her face changed the moment she realized she had let it slip.

 "So, you're not alone," I said, releasing her and walking back over to the desk.
 "Who's here with you?
 Your father?
 Your uncle?"

 "I'm not telling you anything."

-She shook her head, probably thinking he wouldn't do it.
+She shook her head, probably thinking he wouldn't go through with it.

 Heidi let out a blood-curdling scream as she struggled against her restraints.
 Tears were streaming down her face, and her breathing was rapid.
 I grinned, knowing she was getting closer to caving.

 "I don't know."